-Geo object: Anchorage area (ACHARE) (P,A)

-Attributes: CATACH DATEND DATSTA NOBJNM

-OBJNAM - name or number of the anchorage.
-PEREND PERSTA RESTRN STATUS

-INFORM - additional information about the category of anchorage.
+Geo object: Anchorage area (ACHARE) (P,A) Attributes: CATACH DATEND DATSTA NOBJNM OBJNAM - name or number of the anchorage.
+PEREND PERSTA RESTRN STATUS INFORM - additional information about the category of anchorage.
+NINFOM

-- Individual reported anchorages without defined limits should be encoded as ACHARE objects of type point, with attributes CATACH = 1 (unrestricted anchorage), STATUS = 3 (recommended), and INFORM = Reported anchorage. - For named ACHARE of type area, the name (when populated for the attribute OBJNAM) will not display in ECDIS.
-Where it is considered necessary to display the name of an anchorage area in ECDIS, a SEAARE object of type area should be encoded coincident with the ACHARE area.
-OBJNAM for the SEAARE should be populated with the name of the anchorage as has been populated for the ACHARE. - Areas with numerous small craft moorings should be encoded as ACHARE objects of type area, with CATACH = 8 (small craft mooring area).
-For the encoding of mooring buoys, see clause 9.2.4 - If it is required to encode an anchorage for seaplanes, it must be done using CATACH = 6 (seaplane anchorage). - If it is required to encode an anchorage which may be used for a period of not more than 24 hours, it must be done using CATACH = 9 (anchorage for periods up to 24 hours).

-- If it is required to encode an anchorage with a specific, limited time period, it must be done using CATACH = 10 (anchorage for limited period of time).
-The specific limit of time should be encoded using the attribute INFORM (for example, Anchorage limited to 12 hours). - Areas where anchoring is prohibited must be encoded, where required, as RESARE (see clause 11.1) with attribute RESTRN = 1 (anchoring prohibited).
+- Individual reported anchorages without defined limits should be encoded as ACHARE objects of type point, with attributes CATACH = 1 (unrestricted anchorage), STATUS = 3 (recommended), and INFORM = Reported anchorage. - Areas with numerous small craft moorings should be encoded as ACHARE objects of type area, with CATACH = 8 (small craft mooring area).
+For the encoding of mooring buoys, see clause 9.2.4. - If it is required to encode an anchorage for seaplanes, it must be done using CATACH = 6 (seaplane anchorage). - If it is required to encode an anchorage which may be used for a period of not more than 24 hours, it must be done using CATACH = 9 (anchorage for periods up to 24 hours). - If it is required to encode an anchorage with a specific, limited time period, it must be done using CATACH = 10 (anchorage for limited period of time).
+The specific limit of time should be encoded using the attribute INFORM (for example Anchorage limited to 12 hours). - Areas where anchoring is prohibited must be encoded, where required, as RESARE (see clause 11.1) with attribute RESTRN = 1 (anchoring prohibited).